TEL AVIV, Israel (AP)Israel is urging its citizens traveling to the FIFA World Cup this week to be less visibly Israeli.

 ”Downplay your Israeli presence and Israeli identity for the sake of your personal security,” Haiat said, addressing the Israeli fans.

-In a landmark deal, Israelis without foreign passports can now travel to Qatar for the World Cup despite the lack of formal ties.
+In a landmark deal, Israelis without foreign passports can now travel to Qatar for the World Cup despite the lack of ties.
 Qatar announced last week it will even allow direct flights from Tel Aviv to Doha for Israelis, as well as for Palestinians in the West Bank and Gaza, whose ability to travel depends on Israeli government approval.

 As part of the agreement, Qatar will permit Israeli diplomats, through a private travel company, to provide consular support to Israelis during the tournament.
 The diplomats left for Qatar on Wednesday.